marekberith/Backpack/README.md

 # ZeroOneBackpack
-0-1 Backpack Calculator in Golang + QT
+0-1 Backpack Solver in Golang + QT

 ZeroOneBackpack is a GoLang app used to calculate the maximum value of a backpack.